neverRare/butter/doc/language/number.md

 - In the start of the literal
 - Before the base modifier (`b`, `o`, or `x`)
 - After the decimal point
-- Between the `e` and the sign of the magnitude

 ## Arithmetic operations